shawndcarpenter/third_space_fe/README.md

 ### Landing/Log In

 Users can create an account using their email.
-This product includes 2 Factor Authentication via [XXX].
+This product includes 2 Factor Authentication via [rotp](https://github.com/mdp/rotp).
 Once an account has been made, the user will be able to login and see their User Dashboard.
+OmniAuth was utilized to allow for login through Google.

 ### User dashboard
 The user will find a Recommended Locations section, which lists a selection of the 5 closest locations that match the user's current mood/needs.